zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 ### 4. PARTLY NEG, PARTLY POS
+Part of the sentence expresses some sentiment and the other expresses another sentiment.

 *	i miss the mario machines they used to have , but it 's still a great place steeped in tradition .
 *	i usually order the burger , while the patties are obviously cooked from frozen , all of the other ingredients are very fresh .
 *	but other than that the staff is always pleasant and fast to make your order .